WHITENING

 During this time your Dentist will advise the best treatment option for you as well as answer any questions you may have.

-3D Scan
+3D scanner

-At this appointment we will take a scan with our 3D scanner which then gets sent straight to our whitening partner.
+Which then gets sent straight to our whitening partner.

 Try-in

-2 weeks later we receive the trays and start treatment by showing the patient how to use the whitening gels and give written instructions.
+2 weeks later we receive the trays and start treatment by showing the patient how to use the whitening gels and give written instructions

 At home whitening